 Vietnam is very safe to travel in – my 60-year-old sister-in-law took her very first backpacking trip there, rode her first motorbike, got her very first back of a motorbike transfer when we left Vietnam for Cambodia and had her very first beach massage.
 Vietnamese food is awesome – and if you don’t like Vietnamese food, you’ll always find a pizza or a burger.
 Overall, the friendliness of the people and that your dollar goes a lot further means it’s easy to try new things and if it doesn’t work out for you, then you can move on without having blown the budget!

 Adventure awaits in retirement.
-With so many options, how to decide where to go first?
+With so many options for once in a lifetime trips, how to decide where to go first?
 We suggest scheduling the most physically challenging trips first.
-Check off the Antarctica adventure, the African safari, the hiking excursions, or the river rafting trip as soon as you are able, and then head to where your heart is pulling you!
+Check off the Antarctica adventure, the safari in Africa to see the great migration (and enjoy wine tasting in South Africa), the trip to Machu Picchu where you’ll hike the Inca trail, or the river rafting trip as soon as you are able, and then head to where your heart is pulling you!

 *Discretionary income is defined as the amount left after taxes and mandatory life expenses.